shesek/agentapp/README.md

 request.get('/', function(err, res) { ... });
 request.post('/').end(function(err, res) { ... });

-// Install as a `request` property of an app request.install(app);
+// Install as a `client` property of an app request.install(app);
-app.request.put('/', ...);
+app.client.put('/', ...);

-// Or install globally on http.Server prototype request.install();
+// Or install globally on http.Server prototype, to make it available
+// on all apps
+request.install();
 ```